Hundreds of thousands march in Hong Kong to protest China extradition bill

 “I come here to fight,” said a wheelchair-bound, 78-year-old man surnamed Lai, who was among the first to arrive.

-Schoolteacher Garry Chiu joined the protest with his wife and 1-year-old daughter, saying, “It is no longer about me”.
+Teacher Garry Chiu joined the protest with his wife and 1-year-old daughter, saying: “It is no longer about me.”

 “I need to save my daughter.
-If the law is implemented anyone can disappear from Hong Kong.
+If the law is implemented, anyone can disappear from Hong Kong.
 No one will get justice in China.
-We know there is no human rights,” Chiu added.
+We know there are no human rights,” Chiu added.

 “The extradition bill will directly threaten the core values of Hong Kong and rule of law,” said 21-year-old Kelvin Tam, a student in London.
 “It will remove the firewall of Hong Kong judicial independence.”